-She paused to readjust her scarf, so it covered her nose and mouth, ignoring the irony of despising the frigid January weather.
-After all, her last name was “Winters.”
+She paused to readjust her scarf, so it covered her nose and mouth, ignoring the irony of despising the frigid January weather while using the surname “Winters.”
 Continuing down the side street, she cursed herself for deciding to run this errand before going home.
 But then, the meteorologists had predicted only a few flakes after seven until closer to midnight when the storm was supposed to arrive.
 She had decided to close the bookstore an hour early anyway.
 Weather on Stargazer Island was notoriously unpredictable in the winter months, as was clearly demonstrated now that she was walking in the middle of a snowstorm at 5:20, more than six hours before it was supposed to hit.

 Sage reached her destination and followed the tire tracks in the snow-filled driveway to Sam LaSalle’s well-lit cottage-style house.
-Sam had asked his old Navy buddy, Eric Gunnerson, to move in when Eric decided to live on Stargazer permanently.
+Sam had asked his old Navy buddy, Eric Gunnerson, to move in when Eric decided to live on Stargazer permanently, and later, they invited Eric’s foster mother to join them.
+It was she Sage was hoping to see.

 She grimaced slightly at the sight of the black Cadillac Escalade sitting under a covering of snow.
 Still, knowing Eric was home did not deter her.
-It was simply too cold outside for hesitation.
+It was simply too cold outside to hesitate.

 “He can go back to avoiding me once I drop off his foster mother’s order,” she grumbled to another playful lausk.